 Dogs are exceptionally loyal and loving to the humans in their family.
 When those humans go away for an extended period of time, he can feel anxiety and loneliness.
 Leaving him also applies to the time when he is away from you while sleeping at night.

 Anxiety in puppies can manifest in several different ways.
-If your puppy engages in any of these behaviors at night, they may be sad or anxious.
+If your puppy engages in any of these behaviors at night that may be an indication he is sad or anxious.

 - Pawing or scratching at your bedroom door after bedtime

 - Going potty inside the home after being successfully potty trained

 - Biting or chewing on household objects they usually ignore

 - Biting at their tail or scratching at their face